-Nanomedicine the use of nanoparticles to treat acute traumatic spinal cord injuries
+Nanomedicine: The use of nanoparticles to treat acute traumatic spinal cord injuries

 Authors

-• Peola Jayne Ellis University of Ottawa
+• Peola Ellis University of Ottawa

 Abstract